 Under the expert guidance of artist Lela Harris you will have the opportunity to develop your portrait drawing skills during this supportive mixed media drawing workshop.
 You will explore a range of different techniques to capture personality and expression, with an opportunity to try out a range of different mediums and surfaces.
 As well as giving an overview of her practice Lela will also share her portrait drawing tips and tricks on light, composition and narrative storytelling.
 Guidance will also be provided on selecting good photo references to work from and how to develop your drawings further.
 By the end of the workshop, participants will have learnt some new techniques and feel more confident and excited about drawing portraits.

-In the evening there will be a lecture given by a prominent local artist.
+In the evening join us for an exclusive talk by a prominent guest artist.

 Day Four

 After being picked up by coach you will travel to the edges of Morecambe Bay to spend the morning working on location with artist Ingrid Christie.
-With Ingrid's expert guidance you will undertake observation and drawing prior to returning to the studio at Assembly Arts in the afternoon.
-Here you will have the opportunity to translate your ideas into paintings, with discussion arounds abstract painting, self development, psychology, and influences taking centre stage.
+With Ingrid's expert guidance you will undertake observational drawing prior to returning to the studio at Assembly Arts in the afternoon.
+Here you will have the opportunity to translate your ideas into paintings, with discussion around abstract painting, self development, psychology and your influences taking centre stage.

-At the end of the day will be free to enjoy the evening as you wish whilst Sarah Galloway, Alan Morris and Tilly Turner will meet at a city centre pub near Assembly Arts at 7pm if you would like to join them.
+At the end of the day will be free to enjoy the evening as you wish whilst Sarah Galloway, Alan Morris and Summer School Assistant Tilly Turner will meet at a city centre venue near Assembly Arts at 7pm if you would like to join them.

 Day Five